rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 !!! info

     A volume is a logical subdivision of a virtual or linear pool and can be mapped to host-based applications.
 A mapped volume provides addressable storage to a host (for example, a file system partition you create with your operating system or third-party tools).

-### About virtual and linear storage

-This product uses two different storage technologies that share a common user interface.
-One uses the virtual method while the other one uses the linear method.

-Virtual storage is a method of mapping logical storage requests to physical storage (disks).
-It inserts a layer of virtualization such that logical host I/O requests are mapped onto pages of storage.
-Each page is then mapped onto physical storage.
-Within each page the mapping is linear, but there is no direct relationship between adjacent logical pages and their physical storage.

-Some advantages of using virtual storage are:

-- It allows performance to scale as the number of disks in the pool increases.
-- It virtualizes physical storage, allowing volumes to share available resources in a highly efficient way.
-- It allows a volume to be comprised of more than 16 disks.

-Virtual storage provides the foundation for data-management features such as thin provisioning, automated tiered storage, SSD read cache, and the quick rebuild feature.

 ## Volume mapping